Acherontas/Dependable_Range_Calc/README.md

 # Of_Range_Calculate_Sum
-the other half tends to 9
+the other half tends to 9 (dependable)

 u give a number